 After England we flew to Karlsruhe, and saw the KIT research facility.
 After that we went to Freiburg, and continued on to Paris.

 2010-05-10 Here is a map of the North KIT campus.
-While it is a part of KIT it is a largely independent research facility (recently combined with KIT).
-Talking to the guard was a fun way to practice my German (I haven't had any practice for about six years now).
+While it is a part of KIT, it is an independent research facility (recently combined with KIT).
+Talking to the guard was a fun way to practice my German (I have had no practice for about six years now).

 2010-05-10 The zoo in Karlsruhe is in the middle of the buildings, and while you must pay to enter, there is a bridge which crosses it.
 Here is looking down off that bridge, with more elephants!

 2010-05-10 Here is the Karlsruhe Palace.
 It was raining, however it was still warmer than London.

 2010-05-10 Next to the palace is the Botanical Garden.
 Which is nice because it is one of the few things on the map that my broken German can recognise.
 Here is a dock for what I assume is a very blockish ship.

 2010-05-10 We saw some owls in the gardens.

 2010-05-10 In the döner kabab place (we ate there twice, just that good), they have small bills from around the world.
 As you can see here, the Serbs have the definition of the unit Tesla on their bill.

 2010-05-10 On the train to Freiburg.
 We bought this horrid drink because it was the cheapest in the train station.

 After Karlsruhe we took the train to Freiburg.
 We made it there just before dark